ans-group/docs.ukfast.co.uk/source/operatingsystems/windows/commonissues/windowsupdates.md

-# Changing Windows Updates Schedules
+# Changing Windows Updates Installation Options

 By default, the policy set for Windows servers is to install Windows Updates each Friday at 08:00.
 Microsoft release the updates on the second Tuesday of each month, so you'll typically see updates installed on the Friday after that.